marcorentap/wpadmin/README.md

 ```
 python wpadmin.py [URL] [startID] [endID]
 ```
-Where URL is the full URL of the wordpress website startID and endID determines the ID range of the scan
+Where URL is the full URL of the wordpress website without the subdomain.
+It should be http://domain.com not http://www.domain.com startID and endID determines the ID range of the scan

 You can Ctrl+C any time to stop the scan.
 The tool will output all currently collected admins.